ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 **Remote Disablement**:
 : the process of preventing a specific Location-tracking Accessory from communicating with the Crowdsourced Network via a command sent by a Platform.

+**Target**:
+: a individual who an Attacker is attempting to track without their consent.
+A Target may or may not own a Location-tracking Accessory.

 **Unwanted (Location) Tracking (UT)**:
 : undesired tracking of a person, their property, or their belongings by a Location-tracking Accessory.